jiin-yang/auth-guard-v2/README.md

 For this, the incoming token is parsed and using the RSA256 algorithm, Authentication is done with the public key JSON Web Key Set.
+For details of this process, check the verifyToken function in employee-api.

 ```